agerard57/COPA_2A_GER_VGI/README.md

 We made the project (all be it with some errors that we will mention down there) with most functions working on this project :

 - There's a fully functionnal multi-layer menu using commands. (with return options)
-- You can view the client's list
+- You can edit/delete/add the client's list
+- You can edit/delete/add the products's list
-- You can also add a client
+- You can edit/delete/add the orders's list

 ## Problems faced